-(Printed 25 October 2008)
+(Printed 11 June 2009)

-We survey equilibria and traveling waves of plane Couette flow in small periodic cells at moderate Reynolds number Re, adding in the process eight new equilibrium and two new traveling-wave solutions to the four solutions previously known.
-Bifurcations under changes of Re and spanwise period are examined.
-These non-trivial flow-invariant unstable solutions can only be computed numerically, but they are 'exact' in the sense that they converge to solutions of the Navier-Stokes equations as the numerical resolution increases.
-We find two complementary visualizations particularly insightful.
-Suitably chosen sections of their 3D-physical space velocity fields are helpful in developing physical intuition about coherent structures observed in moderate Re turbulence.
-Projections of these solutions and their unstable manifolds from $\infty$ -dimensional state space onto suitably chosen 2- or 3-dimensional subspaces reveal their interrelations and the role they play in organizing turbulence in wall-bounded shear flows.
+We present ten new equilibrium solutions to plane Couette flow in small periodic cells at low Reynolds number Re and two new traveling-wave solutions.
+The solutions are continued under changes of Re and spanwise period.
+We provide a partial classification of the isotropy groups of plane Couette flow and show which kinds of solutions are allowed by each isotropy group.
+We find two complementary visualizations particularly revealing.
+Suitably chosen sections of their 3D-physical space velocity fields are helpful in developing physical intuition about coherent structures observed in low Re turbulence.
+Projections of these solutions and their unstable manifolds from their $\infty$ -dimensional state space onto suitably chosen 2- or 3-dimensional subspaces reveal their interrelations and the role they play in organizing turbulence in wall-bounded shear flows.